Rightpoint/FRY/README.md

                                           }];
 ```

 View lookup is a simple system based on NSPredicate and KeyPaths.
-Add support to any object (like CALayer or SceneKit) by implementing `-fry_childKeyPaths` and `-fry_lookupSupport`.
+Add support to any object (like CALayer or SceneKit) by implementing `-fry_childKeyPaths`, `-fry_representingView`, and `fry_frameInView`.
 UIKit support traverses both `accessibilityElements` and `subviews`.

 ### Touch Synthesis
 FRY uses strongly modeled touches to generate UIKit touch events.
 This allows for simple arbitrary touch re-creation, and clear API's for creating common touch sequences.